Arnesh997/FDS-Airbnb/README.md

 TODO: Question-1
 1. Maybe remove the listings which have availablity for more than 30 or 60 days?
 Because the question is to predict the price for short term rental price?
 2. Remove price_log column in the all the models when predicting
+3. Plot all the models prediction into one graph if possible (may not be feasible since all models have different feature selection ranking)
+4. Should remove z score method because as chat gpt says - Z-Score Method: You can use the Z-score method to identify and remove outliers.
+Calculate the Z-score for each data point, and remove any data points with a Z-score greater than a certain threshold (e.g., 3).
+This method assumes that the data is normally distributed.

 TODO: Question-2
 1. Create a suitable dataframe